hammingweight/fim_sidecar/README.md

  * Docker
  * Minikube

-If you don't have Docker or Minikube installed, you can use `Helm` or `terraform` to deploy the application to a kubernetes cluster as described in the [`helm`](./helm/README.md) and [`terraform`](./terraform/README.md) directories.
+If you don't have Docker or Minikube installed, you can use `Helm` or `Terraform` to deploy the application to a Kubernetes cluster as described in the [`helm`](./helm/README.md) and [`terraform`](./terraform/README.md) directories.

 ### Building and running the application